Who enrolls in Clinical Pastoral Education Programs?

 - Columbia University Medical Center/ Morgan Stanley Children's Hospital

 - Weill Cornell Medical Center

 What types of CPE does the NewYork-Presbyterian ACPE program offer?

-We offer Level I and Level II CPE training, as well as Supervisory training.
-Our three CPE training programs include an intensive Summer Internship (11 weeks), an Extended Unit (fall/spring), and a year-long Residency Program.
-Detailed information about each of these programs can be found by clicking on the name of the program in the list above.
+We offer Level I and Level II CPE training, as well as Certified Educator CPE.
+Our four CPE training programs include an intensive Summer Internship (11 weeks), an Extended Unit (30 weeks), and a year-long Residency Program.

-Fall/Spring Extended Unit: $700 ($150 non-refundable deposit due upon acceptance to the program + $550 due on the first day of the unit unless other arrangements have been made with one of the CPE Educators).
+Internships: $700 ($200 non-refundable deposit due upon acceptance to the program + $500 due on the first day of the unit unless other arrangements have been made with one of the CPE Educators).
 Limited financial aid is available.

-Residency Program: $700 ($300 non-refundable deposit due upon acceptance to the program + $400 due on the first day of the unit unless other arrangements have been made with one of the CPE Registrars).
+Residency Program: $700 ($300 non-refundable deposit due upon acceptance to the program + $400 due on the first day of the unit unless other arrangements have been made with the manager of CPE).